Floyd Spence: Death and succession

-Spence died in Washington, D.C., on August 16, 2001, at the age of seventy-three, from complications following brain surgery.
-He had been admitted to St. Dominic Hospital in Jackson, Mississippi, three weeks earlier for testing and treatment for nerve pain in his face.
+Spence died at St. Dominic Memorial Hospital in Jackson, Mississippi, on August 16, 2001, at the age of seventy-three, from complications following brain surgery.
+He had been admitted to the hospital three weeks earlier for testing and treatment for nerve pain in his face.
 In 1988, he had received a double lung transplant at the University of Mississippi Medical Center.
 This standalone lung transplant (without heart transplant) was among the first in history, and at time of the procedure Spence was the oldest patient to have received it (at 60 years of age).
 At the time of his death 13 years after the lung transplant, he was the longest-surviving lung transplant patient without a re-transplant, and this was a record he had held for nearly 10 years.
 He was buried at the Saint Peters Lutheran Church Cemetery in Lexington, South Carolina.

 Upon Spence's death, his former aide, Republican State Senator Joe Wilson, won the special election for the vacant seat.